Thestudc/Thestudc/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Getting my degree xD
+Getting my degree :sweat_smile:
 - 🌱 I’m currently learning ...
 React.js
 - 👯 I’m looking to collaborate on ...
 Front-end-development
 - 🤔 I’m looking for help with ...
 React.js